oscal-compass/compliance-trestle/docs/cli.md

 ...
 ```

-## Specifing attributes / elemenss within trestle commands.
+## Specifing attributes / elements within trestle commands.

 OSCAL models are rich and contain multiple nested data structures.
-Given this, there a mechanism is required to address _elements_ /_attributes_ within an oscal object.
+Given this, a mechanism is required to address _elements_ /_attributes_ within an oscal object.

 This accessing method is called 'element path' and is similar to _jsonPath_.
 Commands provide element path by a `-e` argument where available, e.g. trestle split -f catalog.json -e 'catalog.metadata.\*'.
 This path is used whenever specifying an attribute or model, rather than exposing trestles underlying object model name.
 Users can refer to [NIST's json outline](https://pages.nist.gov/OSCAL/reference/latest/complete/json-outline/) to understand object names in trestle.